CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 The available support includes helpline numbers, email support, and designated focal persons.

 Your university has a focal person—ask them first.
 Watch the official portal for helpline numbers (usually announced with registration).
-Email support through HED site.
+Email support through the HED site.

 Get new updates from here.